 Pour lire cette présentation en français, cliquez sur le drapeau français

-Full reference : Frison-Roche, M.-A., Dresser des Cartographie des risques comme Obligation et le paradoxe des "risques de conformité" , in M.-A. (dir.), Les outils de la Compliance, serie "Régulations & Compliance", Journal of Regulation & Compliance and Dalloz, 2020, to be published.
+Full reference : Frison-Roche, M.-A., Dresser des cartographies des risques comme obligation et le paradoxe des "risques de conformité" , in Frison-Roche, M.-A. (ed.), Les outils de la Compliance, serie "Régulations & Compliance", Journal of Regulation & Compliance and Dalloz, 2021, p.

 Summary of the article

 There are few synthetic or theoretical studies on Risk Mapping even though it is in fact the Compliance central tool, perhaps because it is more a management tool than a legal one.
 Risk Mapping is often described but does not receive any other legal qualifications than being a "modality", suffering in this respect from an evil which affects the whole of Compliance, still little understood by Law, attention often so focused on the Ex Post (sanctions) while Compliance is by nature in the Ex Ante.
 Going from disarray to incomprehension, everyone can note the existence of "compliance risks" among the mapped risks, because if as so many affirm that it would be necessary to speak only of simple conformity as obedience, demonstrated in Ex Ante, to Law, how a sub-set of a tool would therefore have the same object as the set of Law that this tool serves ...
 This aporia can only be resolved if Compliance Law is defined substantially by its "monumental goals" which exceed obedience to regulations.